UCREL/pymusas/docs/docs/api/lexicon_collection.md

     The lemma of a token or the token itself.
 - __semantic\_tags__ : `List[str]` <br/>
     The semantic tags associated with the `lemma` and optional `POS`.
-    The semantic tags are in rank order, the most likely tag associated tag is the first tag in the list.
+    The semantic tags are in rank order, the most likely tag is the first tag in the list.
 - __pos__ : `str`, optional (default = `None`) <br/>
     The Part Of Speech (POS) to be associated with the `lemma`.